vsdip/avsdbgp_3v3/README.md

  ##  Future work and limitations

- - The layout made using magic uses **osu018 tech files**.
-These are relatively new and **don't support old Bipolar devices**.
-Thus layouts were made **without** bipolar PNP.
+ - The reference voltage needs to needs to more accurate with specifications.
+ - The post layout spice file has parasitic BJTs.
+Their origin shall be studied and tried to get rid off.
+ - The Bipolar models are imported from LTspice.
- - The futurework involves working on Magic layout tool and its tech files to include a Bipolar definition in it that is compatible with osu018 tech.
+ - The futurework involves working/obtaining on a compatible **Bipolar** model with osu180nm tech, Which is not included in OSU libraries.

  # IP usage